 A mattress protector is different than a mattress topper.
 Mattress toppers usually add an extra layer to the mattress and are not waterproof.
 The mattress protectors are thin, do not change the feel of the mattress, and protect it from liquids.
 If you buy the correct mattress you don’t need a mattress topper, it would be more convenient to use the thin, waterproof layer of a mattress protector.

 Types of mattress protectors

-There are several types of mattress protector.
+There are several types of mattress protectors.
 The best mattress protectors for bedding have some type of high-performance material on the surface to suppress heat and moisture from the body.
-These are usually the most expensive, but are usually the best for people who sweat during the night.
+These are usually the most expensive but are usually the best for people who sweat during the night.
 They are waterproof and breathable.

-The cheapest type of protector are those with more plastic.
+The cheapest type of protector is those with more plastic.
 Therefore, they tend to be less breathable and last less time, which is why they are cheaper.